LAV-ESG/getting-started/SoftwareSetup.md

    - as per ETH regulations, you should not use non-ETH servers to store or transfer data (meaning use nothing else than [polybox](https://polybox.ethz.ch))
    - even if [polybox](https://polybox.ethz.ch) gives you a semi-automatic backup, it is wise to be paranoid and regularily copy your material e.g. to an external drive at home
    - if you work with data subject to a restrictive license, do not store it anywhere, includig polybox.

+### Working with the LAV-ESG database server
+If you need access to the server, follow [these instructions](https://github.com/LAV-ESG/getting-started/blob/master/LAV-ESG_gettingStarted.pdf).
+Note: you no longer need to install the `ipython_pg` module as it comes with the environment you installed above.

 ### Gurobi
 Gurobi is a commercial software.